geoHeil/packerPuphetPuppet/README.md

 `packer build -only=parallels-iso ubuntu-14.04-amd64.json`

 # Description of the problemm

+The problem appears when puppet is launched via packer.
+There are issues with puppets modules and thus `packer-build` fails.
+However the same puppet files do work with vagrant.

 The installation works fine.
 Parallels tools are installed as supposed.
 However there are problems with *puppet* reading the modules created by *puphpet*

 ## Example of the error code